Tight Analysis of a One-Shot Quantum Secret Sharing Scheme: Conclusion

 \section{Conclusion}

-In this work we have analysed the conditions of correctness and security against different types of attacks of a (2,2) Grover-search-based quantum secret sharing scheme~\cite{hsu-scheme} denoted H03-QSS.
-Even though the author of the scheme included various heuristics to prevent the attacks and explained how various attacks can be prevented, all his analysis was done by considering typical operations that he thought were all an adversary could do.
+In this work we have analysed the conditions of correctness and security (against different types of attacks) on a one-shot supposedly-perfect quantum secret sharing scheme~\cite{hsu-scheme} denoted H03-QSS.
+Even though the author of the scheme included various heuristics to prevent the attacks and explained how various attacks can be prevented, his analysis was done by considering a few typical operations an adversary could launch.
 A subsequent work by Hao et al.~\cite{hao2010eavesdropping} proved him wrong.

 The benefit and importance of mathematical models of attacks and provable claims of security is, thus, super-critical for security protocols.
 Riding on the above sentiments, we present a formal model of eavesdropping attack for H03-QSS and explain how its security against this attack can be improved as compared to the original version.

-It is widely accepted that if a protocol is resistant towards attacks made by (internal) active participants, then it shall be resistant towards external eavesdroppers.
-In this paper we analysed the security of H03-QSS against active participant attacks.
-However, if we assume that all active participants are trustworthy, the attacks from active external agents need to be separately analysed.

-For example, say Eve is not one of the two participants, but can intercept and inject messages as earlier.
-Consider an attack in which she intercepts the two single-qubit shares sent by the dealer and sends the two players two qubits of a tripartite entangled state denoted $\ket{\alpha}$.
-Once the nonce is announced, as before, Eve can determine the secret on her own, but now she want to modify $\ket{\alpha}$ to some state such hat the key-recovery steps to be undertaken by Bob and Charlie in Stage-III would be mostly successful.
-The characterization used in this work can be used as a framework to analyse the detectability of this attack; we end with a glimpse of this.

-As before, denote $\ket{\alpha}\bra{\alpha}$ by $\rho$, and denote $\Tr_{_E}{\rho}$ by $\rho^{BC}$ -- state of Bob and Charlie's share that is surreptitiously sent by Eve.
-Now, the probability that those two parties can successfully regenerate some secret $\ket{s}$ after the key-recovery step is
+We analysed two-types of eavesdropping attacks, one in which Eve measures the intercepted state (and thus destroys it), and in another, retains it until the dealer announces a nonce.
+However, we show that it is impossible to design a perfectly one-shot secret sharing scheme in this framework.
+Thus, the quest of such a scheme, of-course in a different framework, continues.